Advertisement

 • Instant Hot Chocolate.
 Cocoa powder mixed with powdered milk (or other dairy ingredients) that is mixed with boiling water; no additional milk is required.
 The mixture includes thickeners and stabilizers that prevent the cocoa powder from separating from the liquid.
 It is typically found in single-serve packets.

-• Natural or Nonalkalized Cocoa Powder.
-See Dutched Cocoa Powder, above.
+• Natural or Non-alkalized Cocoa Powder.
+See dutched cocoa powder, above.

 • No Sugar Added Cocoa.
 These products may not contain table sugar (sucrose), but might substitute other naturally-occurring sugars such as dextrose, maltose, fructose, sorbitol or lactose.
 All of these are simple carbohydrates that can raise blood sugar levels, and have calories.
 See our article on natural and artificial sweeteners.